-When graduating or leaving the graduate program, prior to departure the student must
+When graduating or leaving the graduate program, the student must prior to departure

 - 1. Check in equipment and supply items, including computers. - 3.
 Give laboratory notebooks and other research products/samples to the thesis advisor. - 3.
 Properly dispose of any remaining chemicals and samples. - 4.
-Return all borrowed books to their owners (e.g., your advisor, or university libraries). - 5.
-Return all keys to the department office and get your deposit. - 6.
-Provide to the department a forwarding address, a photograph, a short biographical statement, and information on current employment.
+Return all borrowed books to their owners (e.g., your advisor or university libraries). - 5.
+Return all keys to the department office and receive your deposit. - 6.
+Provide to the department a forwarding address, a photograph, a short biographical statement, and information on current employment, if available.